Man charged in brutal rape of UW-Madison student held on $1 million bail

 According to the criminal complaint:

-About a half hour later, police were sent to the scene after getting a call from a woman who lives nearby because Thompson had called to her from outside her apartment to say he'd been taking a "high walk" and found the victim in the street and carried her behind a residence in the 500 block of West Wilson.
+About a half hour later, police were sent to the crime scene after getting a call from a woman who lives nearby because Thompson had called to her from outside her apartment to say he'd been taking a "high walk" and found the victim in the street and carried her behind a residence.

-After the woman saw the victim's condition, the two decided to call police, a decision that made Thompson "antsy," the woman later told police, as he told her he didn't want to be around police while he was high.
+After the woman saw the victim's condition, she called police, which made Thompson "antsy," the woman later told police, as he told her he didn't want to be around police while he was high.
 He left the scene before police arrived.

-Video from private and public surveillance cameras shows the victim walking west from the area of Park Street and West Washington to the CVS store at Bedford Street and then onto West Main Street, where video also captured images of a man matching Thompson's description watching her from the other side of the street after he'd parked his car in a parking lot at nearby Brittingham Park.
+Videos from private and public surveillance cameras show the victim walking west from the area of Park Street and West Washington Avenue to the CVS store at Bedford Street and then onto West Main Street, where video also captured images of a man matching Thompson's description watching her from the other side of the street after he'd parked his car in a parking lot at nearby Brittingham Park.

 No video showing the attack was recovered, but there was some showing Thompson's vehicle leaving the Brittingham parking lot just after 3 a.m.
 Sunday.
 Fitchburg police also pulled Thompson over at around 1:15 a.m.
-Sunday morning and body camera footage from that interaction showed Thompson wearing the same kind of black sweatshirt and gray pants as the seen on the man who parked in the Brittingham lot.
+Sunday morning, before the assault, and police body camera footage from that interaction showed Thompson wearing the same kind of black sweatshirt and gray pants as seen on the man who parked in the Brittingham lot.

-Interviewed later by detectives, Thompson admitted to being angry before the alleged attack and wanting to "hit something," and told detectives he encountered a woman and "saw red," "didn't know what was going on" and that "she came across as a monster."
+Interviewed later by detectives, Thompson admitted to being angry before the alleged attack and wanting to "hit something."
+He told detectives he encountered a woman and "saw red," "didn't know what was going on" and that "she came across as a monster."

-"I went into a rage, when I came to, she was on the ground," he said, according to the complaint, and while he didn't remember raping the woman, admitted that "I could have."
+"I went into a rage, when I came to, she was on the ground," he said, according to the complaint, and while he didn't remember raping the woman, he told police, "I could have."

 DNA left on the victim and collected from Thompson were "consistent with the profile of Brandon Thompson," according to analysis by the State Crime Lab, "with a probability of one in one quadrillion."